Kansas Supreme Court

-The Kansas Supreme Court is the highest judicial authority in the state of Kansas.
+The Kansas Supreme Court is the highest judicial authority in the U.S. state of Kansas.
 Composed of seven justices, led by Chief Justice Marla Luckert, the court supervises the legal profession, administers the judicial branch, and serves as the state court of last resort in the appeals process.

 Functions

 Judicial

 The Kansas Supreme Court's most important duty is being the state court of last resort and the highest judicial authority in the state of Kansas.
 The Court rarely conducts a trial.
 Its judicial responsibilities include hearing direct appeals from the district courts in the most serious criminal cases and appeals in any case in which a statute has been held unconstitutional.
 The Court has the authority to review cases decided by the Court of Appeals and the ability to transfer cases to the U.S. Supreme Court.

 Administration

 The Kansas Supreme Court must adopt and submit to the Kansas Legislature an annual budget for the entire judicial branch of Kansas government.